-The rapidly number of people addicted to opioids and heroin is shattering the social fabric of the United States.
-The epidemic is now being labelled as one of the worst disasters to hit the nation.
+The rapidly growing number of people addicted to opioids and heroin is shattering the social fabric of the United States.
+The epidemic is now being labelled as one of the worst disasters the country has ever faced.
 Thousands of Americans die every year due to opioid overdose.
-With hordes of youngsters falling prey to addiction and succumbing..
+With hordes of youngsters falling prey to addiction..

 Opioids are generally prescribed to treat moderate to severe pain.
 They include drugs, such as oxycodone (OxyContin), hydrocodone (Vicodin), codeine, morphine and fentanyl, as well as heroin, which is an illegal drug.
 These medications provide a sense of well-being and pleasure because they stimulate certain regions of the brain that involve the reward system.
 Since..